callebdev/MozReceitas/README.md

 # MozReceitas

 Moz Receitas is a web application for writing, publishing cooking recipes with multiple users.
-The application's backend is in PHP, SQL for database and I used Bootstrap as my frontend framework.

 ## Functions

 * Create an account